Chatham County, North Carolina Property Taxes

 Property Tax Assessment Values Across Chatham County, North Carolina

-Assessment notices: In Chatham County, assessment notices are sent in the spring each year.
-They’ll typically reach your mailbox by the middle of April.
+Assessment notices are sent in the spring each year and typically reach your mailbox by the middle of April.
 Each property owner receives an assessment notice that contains both the market value and assessed value, along with an estimate of your property tax bill.
-By providing insights into how assessed and market values are determined, this section helps property owners navigate their tax responsibilities and understand the valuation processes affecting their property taxes in Chatham County.

-For example, the median tax bill in Chatham County is $2,400, with tax bills ranging significantly across the county.
-Durham has the highest median home price at $719,763.
+For example, the median tax bill in Chatham County is $2,788, compared with the national median property tax bill of $2,400.
+Tax bills range significantly across the county, with Durham at the highest median home price at $713,796.

 Property Tax Assessment Values Across Chatham County, North Carolina